Neuro-Oncology

 Research

-Physicians and scientists within the Neuro-oncology section focus on a range of clinical and basic research topics relevant to the field of glioblastomas and gliomas.
-Clinical research activities focus on low- and high-grade gliomas, leptomeningeal disease, novel tumor mutations, as well as health disparities.
-Basic science research investigates mechanisms of genotype-phenotype connections, signal transduction pathways involved in the pathogenesis of cancer, and novel strategies to target metabolic vulnerabilities in gliomas.
-Faculty research on IDH inhibitors and their efficacy on low-grade IDH mutant gliomas has shaped the National Comprehensive Cancer Network guidelines on treating this disease.
-Their work in the imaging field has also been instrumental in utilizing non-invasive imaging techniques to identify patients with IDH mutant tumors, through the evaluation of 2HG signaling.
+Physicians and scientists within the Neuro-oncology section focus on a range of clinical and basic research topics.
+Clinical research activities focus on low- and high-grade gliomas, leptomeningeal disease, novel tumor mutations, neurofibromatosis, schwannomatosis, and health disparities.
+Basic science research investigates the mechanisms of tumor cell biology, including signal transduction pathways involved in cancer pathogenesis and the genetic drivers of oncogenesis, as well as novel strategies to target metabolic vulnerabilities in gliomas.
+Faculty research on IDH inhibitors and their efficacy in treating IDH mutant gliomas has informed the National Comprehensive Cancer Network guidelines for this disease.
+Their work in the imaging field has also been instrumental in utilizing non-invasive imaging techniques to identify patients with IDH mutant tumors through the evaluation of 2HG signaling.

 Our Reach Within the Community